Thierry Boutsen: Jordan

-Initially he was unable to find a drive for 1993 but Barclay secured him a slot at Jordan, replacing Ivan Capelli.
+Initially, Boutsen was unable to find a drive for 1993, but Barclay secured him a slot at Jordan, replacing Ivan Capelli.
 Boutsen was too tall for the car and largely outpaced by young teammate Rubens Barrichello, failing to score any points in ten races.
 With Eddie Jordan keen to bring in younger, well-sponsored drivers to the seat the decision was taken to turn Boutsen's home race into a farewell event, though he retired on the first lap.